maddiethedinosaur/funnydiehaha/Marxism Reading List.md

 ## The Basics of the Communist Viewpoint

-### Communism 101

 * [Principles of Communism](https://drive.google.com/file/d/1TasOyPDYlUWBw1P8tUdxjgaXFfsCm6At/view?usp=sharing) by Friedrich Engels

   *A draft programme for the Communist League which outlines some of the fundamental positions of communism.*

 * [Manifesto of the Communist Party](https://drive.google.com/file/d/1HnOE1zEGIEAJj4pfS8AFDBHAlIz1HKeC/view?usp=sharing) by Karl Marx

-  *The final programme for the Communist League, it contains outlines of some fundamental positions of communism and is much larger than Principles of Communism.*
+  *The final programme for the Communist League, it is a larger and more detailed outline of some fundamental positions of communism.*

-### Critique of Philosophy

 * [Theses on Feuerbach](http://libcom.org/library/ludwig-feuerbach-end-classical-german-philosophy-engels-appendix) by Karl Marx
 * [The Right to be Lazy](https://drive.google.com/file/d/1o0THxDK3mnt0pf390Ff_xndPqAtlT58P/view?usp=sharing) by Paul Lafargue